LEED Gold Certification

 **120 pounds of CO2 per tree annually (This number is based on an average from the National Tree Benefits Calculator) One car produces an average of 8,320 pounds of CO2 per year.
 Each vehicle drives an average of 11,318 miles per year.
 (The Code of Federal Regulations - 40 CFR 600.113)

-River Point is a three-acre riverfront park, plaza, hotel, and office tower located on a prominent axis of the Chicago River in downtown Chicago.
+River Point is a 1.5-acre riverfront park, plaza, hotel, and office tower located on a prominent axis of the Chicago River in downtown Chicago.
 The park is a public-private partnership between the City of Chicago and the development team of Hines and Ivanhoe Cambridge.

 Below, a river walk contours the Chicago River's edge, which marries the existing and planned continuous Chicago River paths.
 Benches along the path face the water and are framed by rich planting and full trees.
 The walk steps up to the overbuild, where a central event lawn facing the water is circled by pathways leading to botanical gardens, several decomposed granite courtyards, and a large entry plaza with several iconic water features.
 Covered restaurant terraces reach out into the park above the native garden, where a procession of artistic sound walls deaden train noise from the substrate Amtrak line.

 Location: Chicago, IL

 Art: James Arp